tomjaguarpaw/2020-munihac-opaleye-workshop/README.md

   If anything goes wrong with the smoke test you can report it on the workshop Slack channel or [file an issue](https://github.com/tomjaguarpaw/2020-munihac-opaleye-workshop/issues).

-## What's next?

-More details will be announced here before the talk, probably by Friday, September 11th.